kyletolle/the-mechanism-collection/index.md

 it reached the critical point.
 Thus, the conglomerate erupted into a furnace - collapsed, bound, and inseparable.

-As these flashpoints formed across the void, stars were birthed and the Song became a hum once more.
+As these flashpoints formed across the Void, stars were birthed and the Song became a hum once more.
 The light sources drew crowds of those masses not large enough to ignite on their own.
 Luminescence poured out to those fledgling spheres which drew near and orbited; the planets.